hasura/elm-graphql/tutorial-site/content/apollo-client.md

 ---
 title: "Set up a GraphQL client with Apollo"
-metaTitle: "Apollo Client GraphQL Setup | GraphQL Elm Apollo Tutorial"
+metaTitle: "Apollo Client GraphQL Setup | GraphQL Elm Tutorial"
 metaDescription: "You will learn how to configure Apollo Client in Elm by installing dependencies like react-apollo, apollo-client, apollo-link-http, apollo-cache-inmemory"
 ---